undefinedpatient/hurdleOver/README.md

 # HurdleOver

-## I found myself some actual project to do to contribute to something
+## Initial attempt to navigate into web development

 ##